efrecon/dockron/README.md

 ##### Using Templates

-When the first character of the arguments is an arobas `@`, all characters after the arobas form the path to a template file that will be read once.
+When the first character of the arguments is an arobas `@`, all characters of the first argument after the arobas form the path to a template file that will be read once.
 Its content will be substituted each time necessary, as if it had come from the arguments and is explained in the previous section.
+Additional arguments are also substituted and passed further using the `argv` global variable.
 Offloading content to a file allows for even more complex calls and/or construction, benefiting from the entire expressiveness of the Tcl syntax.

 For example, creating the following content in a file called `test.tcl` and arranging for setting the 8th item of the rule list to `@./test.tcl` would